yonesora56/plant2human/README.md

 ...
 ```
 To do this, you need to follow the CWL workflow command below.
-This [yaml file](./job/uniprot_idmapping_job_example_os.yml) is the parameter file for the workflow for example.
+This [yaml file](./job/uniprot_idmapping_job_example_os.yml) is the parameter file for the workflow, for example.

 ```bash
 cwltool --debug --outdir ./test/oryza_sativa_test ./Tools/01_uniprot_idmapping.cwl ./job/uniprot_idmapping_job_example_os.yml
 ```
 In this execution, [mmcif files](./test/oryza_sativa_test/rice_random_gene_mmcif) are also retrieved.
-The actual execution results are output together with the [jupyter notebook](./test/oryza_sativa_test/rice_random_gene_uniprot_idmapping.ipynb).
+The execution results are output with the [jupyter notebook](./test/oryza_sativa_test/rice_random_gene_uniprot_idmapping.ipynb).

 &nbsp;

-### **2. Creating and preparing indexes**
+### **2. Creating and Preparing Indexes**

 I'm sorry, but the [main workflow](./Workflow/plant2human_v1.0.1.cwl) does not currently include the creation of an index (both for foldseek index and BLAST index).
 Please perform the following processes in advance.

-### 2-1.
-Creating a foldseek index
+#### 2-1.
+Creating a Foldseek Index

-In this workflow, the target of the structural similarity search is specified as the AlphaFold database in order to perform comparisons across a wider range of species.
+In this workflow, the target of the structural similarity search is specified as the AlphaFold database to perform comparisons across a broader range of species.
-Index creation using the `foldseek databases` command is possible with [CWL Command Line Tool file](./Tools/02_foldseek_database.cwl).
+Index creation using the `foldseek databases` command is through the following command.

-Please select the database you want to use from `Alphafold/UniProt`, `Alphafold/UniProt50-minimal`, `Alphafold/UniProt50`, `Alphafold/Proteome`, `Alphafold/Swiss-Prot`.
+Please select the database you want to use from `Alphafold/UniProt,` `Alphafold/UniProt50-minimal`, `Alphafold/UniProt50`, `Alphafold/Proteome,` `Alphafold/Swiss-Prot.`
 You can check the details of this database using the following command.

 ```bash